 This fudge makes a great addition to treat tins alongside Peanut Butter Balls, Nutella Rocky Road Fudge, and Shortbread Christmas Crack for the holiday season.

-Why I Love This Peanut Butter Fudge Recipe!
+Why I love this Easy Peanut Butter Fudge Recipe

 Unlike many fudge recipes, this recipe uses half and half instead of regular milk.
 This helps add to that rich flavor and creamy texture that I’ve come to love so much about peanut butter fudge!